CalebCintary/pyplot_cpp/README.md

 Firstly, with python script generation, you need to have python and matplotlib installed on your machine.
 This library uses your system installed python, not venv.

+Secondly, for test building you need Boost unit_test_framework.

 ## Building

 This library builds with cmake.
 For testing you also need to install Boost with unit_test_framework.